 - Increase and strengthen the pipeline of future women leaders, enabling and supporting high potential women from staff and volunteers for leadership positions beyond 2022.

 The 100 Voices project gathers stories of inspirational RCRC women from the very beginning of the Movement until present day.
 It showcases the collective and individual commitments and contributions that women have made to the Movement in every corner of the world.
 We believe that these women’s stories deserve a place in our common history, and we know that without them the RCRC movement would not be the same.
 Women play a pivotal role throughout the RCRC movement, and their voices deserve to be heard.

-100 Voices is a living project, and we hope to be able to keep sharing stories of inspirational women throughout the RCRC movement, and let their voices be heard.
+100 Voices is a living project, and we hope to be able to keep sharing stories of inspirational women throughout the RCRC movement.
 Know of a woman who is leading change and whose story should be heard?
 Reach out to us at firstname.lastname@example.org.

 We want to thank the Swiss Red Cross Society for their generous contribution, without it the 100 voices project would have never been possible.

 Thank you also to the Canadian Red Cross, the Spanish Red Cross, Mr Ahmad Zaklouta, Mr Umar Al Ayoubi and Mr Amin Al Ayoubi for helping us with translations.